liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/09-migrating-from-audience-targeting/03-manually-migrating-from-audience-targeting.markdown

 Audience Targeting segmentation features could be extended using custom rules.
-As part of the upgrade planning process, the function of any such rules should be re-evaluated with the new Segmentation features of @product-ver@ in mind.
+As part of the upgrade planning process, the function of any such rules should be re-evaluated with the new Segmentation features of @sharepoint-ver@ in mind.

 First, check the
 [Segmentation reference](/docs/7-2/reference/-/knowledge_base/r/defining-segmentation-criteria)